Home » Can You Stop Spammers From Using Your Email Address?

 Spammers using your email address?

 You’ve heard in the news about hacked company and website databases.
 When this happens, you may get an email from a website or service that you’ve used, prompting you to change your password.
-Please do it.
+Please do it — but verify the source first.

 Within these breaches are email addresses.
-Sometimes, they are used to email folks to try and sell them something.
-Other times, they are used to trying to get those on the receiving end to click through and either provide more information (phishing) or attempt to infect their computers.
+Sometimes, these stolen addresses are used to email folks to try to sell them something.
+Other times, they are used to try to get those on the receiving end to click through and either provide more information (phishing) or attempt to infect their computers.

 Email addresses can also be “farmed” from contacts you’ve communicated with who’ve been infected.
 I’ve had this happen to me over the years.
 Here’s an example from a site visitor: